mattsunsjf/iMLCP/README.md

 After successful build, follow the steps in #Usage to run iMLCP.

 ### System Requirement
-* Java 7
-* Maven 3
+* Maven 3 (to build)
+* Java 7 (same version requirement of MLCP)

 ### Dependency

 * [jlineEnhanced v2.15](https://github.com/mattsunsjf/jline2-imlcp) A friendly fork of jline2 with specific enhancement for iMLCP
 * [MLCP v8.0-3](http://developer.marklogic.com/products/mlcp) MarkLogic Content Pump, an open-source, Java-based command-line tool that provides the fastest way to import, export, and copy data to or from MarkLogic databases
+* Other dependencies are mostly for MLCP, see pom.xml for more details.

 ## Platform